 1/200 Royal Navy 14" (35.6cm) MKVII HMS Prince of Wales (1941)

 1/200 Scale Royal Navy 14" (35.6cm) MKVII HMS Prince of Wales (1941).
 Highly detailed guns modelled from plans and many reference photographs.
 These HMS Prince of Wales Turrets are how she appeared upon her sinking in 1941.
+Can be used with Micro Master 1/200 2-pdr Octuple Pom Poms as seen in renders (not included).

 - 3x Turrets (A, B & Y)